 In addition, holoprosencephaly can also be diagnosed prenatally by abdominal ultrasound of the mother that will clearly show the abnormality in the facial features that confirm the diagnosis.

 To identify any pituitary anomaly, an evaluation by an endocrinologist can be made.
-For the treatment of seizures, medications can be administered to control them and, therefore, a neurologist should be consulted.
+For the treatment of seizures, medications can be administered to control them, and, therefore, a neurologist should be consulted.

 For developmental delays, a specialist in this field of medical science can be a great help to help parents and the child.

-In general, the treatment of holoprosencephaly requires a multidisciplinary approach that includes neurologists, plastic surgeons, special education teachers, and psychologists who can formulate a plan on how to best treat the child and keep him comfortable during the treatment of holoprosencephaly.
+In general, the treatment of holoprosencephaly requires a multidisciplinary approach that includes neurologists, plastic surgeons, special education teachers, and psychologists who can formulate a plan on how to best treat the child and keep him comfortable during treatment holoprosencephaly.

 What is the prognosis or life expectancy in holoprosencephaly?